 Although these two markets are interlinked, stocks and forex are still very different from one another.
 If you have a specific trading style, it will probably be easier for you to pick the market you want.
-However, it’s always good to know their differences, as this will help you to make fully-informed decisions.
-Forex and stock’s main differences come down to volume, liquidity, market hours, commission, and narrow/wide focus.
+However, it’s always good to know their differences, which will help you make fully-informed decisions.
+Forex vs stock’s main differences come down to volume, liquidity, market hours, commission, and narrow/wide focus.

 - Volume.
-Forex has a much bigger volume when compared to the stock market, with over $5 trillion being traded every day.
+Forex has a much bigger volume than the stock market.
+With over $5 trillion, investors ready to trade Forex every day.
 In contrast, the stock market has an average of $200 billion per day in trades.
-A large trading volume can be seen as an advantage, as it is more likely to give traders the flexibility to open/close positions closer to the prices they want.
+A large trading volume can get considered as an advantage.
+It is more likely to give traders the flexibility to open/close positions closer to the prices they want.

-- Liquidity.
+Liquidity.
 More liquidity makes it easier for traders to enter/exit the market.
-The higher the volume, usually means higher the liquidity, and as a result, provides tighter spreads with lower transaction costs.
-Popular forex duos usually have very low spreads and transaction costs, and this is actually one of the top advantages of forex against stocks.
+The higher the volume, usually means higher the liquidity.
+And as a result, provides tighter spreads with lower transaction costs.
+Popular forex duos usually have very low spreads and transaction costs.
+Which is actually one of the top advantages of forex against stocks.

-- Market Hours.
-Forex is open 24 hours a day, 5 days a week, and brokers are usually open from Sunday at 5:00 pm EST, until Friday at 5:00 pm EST. Stocks, on the other hand, are a bit more limited.
-For instance, most of the U.S. stock exchanges open at 9:30 am eastern time on weekdays (except stock market holidays) and close at 4:00 pm EST. On early-closure days, typically right before or right after a market holiday, regular stock trading ends at 1 p.m.
+Market Hours.
+Forex is open 24 hours a day, 5 days a week, and brokers are usually open from Sunday at 5:00 pm EST, until Friday.
+Stocks, but, are a bit more limited.
+Most U.S. stock exchanges open at 9:30 am eastern time on weekdays (except stock market holidays) and close at 4:00 pm EST. On early-closure days, right before or right after a market holiday, regular stock trading ends at 1 p.m.
 ET.
-Therefore, forex can be seen as more flexible when compared to stocks, since you have access to trade during U.S., Asian, and European market hours; customizing your own trading schedule.
+So, forex seems more flexible than the stocks markets.
+Since you have access to trade during the U.S., Asian, and European market hours.
+Having the chance of customizing your own trading schedule.

-- Commissions.
+Commissions.
 Most forex brokers don’t ask for commissions anymore, but profit from the spread’s margin (aka buy/sell price).
-With stocks, traders are often asked to pay both commission and the spread, but this varies between brokers.
-Usually, however, forex spreads are much more transparent compared to other markets.
+With stocks, traders are often asked to pay both commission and the spread.
+But this varies between brokers.
+Usually, yet, forex spreads are much more transparent compared to other markets.

 - Narrow/Wide Focus.
-One of the biggest differences between forex and stocks is the trader’s focus.
-Forex traders mainly concentrate on these 8 currencies:
+One of the biggest differences between forex vs stocks is the trader’s focus.
+Forex traders concentrate on 8 most traded currencies:

 - U.S Dollar (USD)